SurajKohli/name_bidding_app/README.md

 # Name Bidding App
 This repository contains code for a Name Bidding DAPP.
-It contains a simple React UI which interacts with an ethereum solidity contract, which in turn handles several scenarios which might occur in a DNS app like reserving a name, releasing it, placing bids on names, accepting bids and transferring funds using name.
+It contains a simple React UI which interacts with an ethereum solidity contract, which in turn handles several scenarios which might occur in a Name Bidding App like reserving a name, releasing it, placing bids on names, accepting bids and transferring funds using name.

 ## Installation ##